gbouras13/plassembler/README.md

 ## Metagenomes

 * `plassembler` is not currently recommended for metagenomic datasets, because of their high diversity, leading to difficulties in recovering chromosome-length contigs for bacteria.
 Additionally, Unicycler is not recommended for metagenomes.
-However,  `plassembler` was tested on a high depth simple mock community dataset.
-It worked quite nicely, but we don't anticipate it will work as well on your data!
+However,  `plassembler` was tested on a high depth very simple mock community dataset from this [paper](https://www.nature.com/articles/s41592-022-01539-7).
+It worked quite nicely, recovering the 5 known plasmids, but we don't anticipate it will work as well on your data!
+If you try it and it works please let us know.

 Please see [here](docs/metagenomics.md) for more details.